 In recent years, Hillsong has branched out to start churches in many countries.
-Among others, there is Hillsong Church London, Hillsong Cape Town, Hillsong Amsterdam, Hillsong Barcelona, Hillsong Stockholm, Hillsong Seoul, Hillsong Moscow, Hillsong New York City, and Hillsong Los Angeles.
+Among others, there is Hillsong London, Hillsong Cape Town, Hillsong Amsterdam, Hillsong Barcelona, Hillsong Stockholm, Hillsong Seoul, Hillsong Moscow, Hillsong New York City, Hillsong Los Angeles, Hillsong Phoenix.

-Hillsong churches in the United States are pastored by Brian and Bobby Houston’s sons.
-Joel leads Hillsong Church New York, and Ben leads Hillsong Church Los Angeles.
+Two Hillsong churches in the United States are pastored by Brian and Bobby Houston’s sons.
+Joel leads Hillsong New York, and Ben leads Hillsong Los Angeles.

-We do not doubt that Darlene Zschech is sincere in her work or that she truly desires to worship God, but she and her fellow charismatic praise leaders simply do not know what they are doing.
+We do not doubt that Darlene Zschech is sincere in what she is doing, but she and her fellow charismatic praise leaders simply do not know what they are doing.
 They are the blind leading the blind.